privly/privly-organization/legal/Open_Invention_Network/README.md

 The Open Invention Network is an intellectual property cooperative facilitating defense from patent abuse.
 Privly is an OIN licensee.
+[Read the announcement](http://www.privly.org/content/privly-joins-open-invention-network).